 Do all startup loans require warrants?

-Lighter Capital's approach to lending
+Lighter Capital's approach to financing

 We aim to build lasting relationships on a foundation of trust.
 That starts with ensuring our expertise is complementary and we can provide funding that aligns with your short and long-term goals.
 We work with startups in our "sweet-spot" for growth, which not only minimizes our risk as a lender, but also eliminates any need to dilute your equity.
 Best of all, you and your founding team remain entirely in control of the business you've worked so hard to build.

-When should you consider debt warrants?
+When should a startup consider warrants?

 It's not that founders should never dilute or that dilution has no place in early-stage startup funding; it's that founders need to be mindful of when they dilute.